DESCRIPTION / DEFINITIONS: Norco® (hydrocodone bitartrate and acetaminophen).

 - Violent yawning

 It is estimated that over 95% of the people who attempt to withdraw from Norco or other similar opioids or opiates on their own will not succeed because of the pain of the withdrawal.
 Medical detox facilities are available that use buprenorphine to assist in the withdrawal and make it much less uncomfortable and safe.
-Depending on the person and the time and amount of use of Norco, most people can withdraw from Norco at a medical detox facility in six to eight days.
+Call us to talk to a Detox Advisor.